badetitou/badetitou.github.io/misc/_posts/2020-11-30-Testing pharo with github actions.md

 ```

 This piece of code creates a local source file for the Pharo Launcher template.
-In the source file, it indicates to use an `HttpListing` from the release page of GitHub.
+In the source file, it specifies using an `HttpListing` from the release page of GitHub.
-Then, with filter pattern, it creates a beautiful list inside the Pharo Launcher.
+Then, with a filter pattern, it creates a beautiful list inside the Pharo Launcher.

-To adapt the piece of code for your project, you need to change the name: and url: method parameters.
+To adapt the piece of code for your project, you need to change the `name:` and `url:` method parameters.

 ![Pharo Launcher with linkg to GitHub actions](/misc/img-2020-11-30-GithubActions/pharo-launcher.png)